Close

 Pursuant to the Finance Act, 2020, dividend income is taxable in the hands of the Members w.e.f.
 April 1, 2020 and the Company is required to deduct tax at source (TDS) from dividend paid to the Members at prescribed rates as per the Income-tax Act, 1961.

-The Register of Members and Share Transfer Books of the Company will remain closed from Friday, June 17, 2022 to Thursday, July 7, 2022 (both days inclusive) for the purpose of payment of dividend for the financial year ended March 31, 2022.
+The Register of Members and Share Transfer Books of the Company will remain closed from Thursday, June 8, 2023 to Wednesday, June 14, 2023 (both days inclusive) for the purpose of payment of dividend for the financial year ended March 31, 2023.

 Your Company is present across the entire value chain of power business viz.
 Generation, Transmission, Distribution, Power Trading, Power Services, Coal Mines and Logistics, Solar PV manufacturing and associated Engineering, Procurement and Construction services (EPC), Consumer facing businesses such as solar rooftop, solar pumps, EV charging, home automation and microgrid.
 Leading position in many of these segments places your Company as one of India's largest integrated power companies.